KILTprotocol/spec-ext-credential-api/readme.md

         /** human-readable name of the dApp */
         dAppName: string,

-        /** ID of the key agreement key of the dApp DID to be used to encrypt the session messages */
+        /** URI of the key agreement key of the dApp DID to be used to encrypt the session messages */
-        dAppEncryptionKeyId: string,
+        dAppEncryptionKeyUri: string,

         /** 24 random bytes as hexadecimal */
         challenge: string